Ranks of the German Bundeswehr: Officers in General Staff Service

 About 1.5 percent of each cohort are chosen to take part in the Generalstabslehrgang (general staff course) at the Führungsakademie der Bundeswehr (military academy) at Hamburg.
 This course lasts two years after the completion of which the participants put a "i.G." after their rank in case they serve on a corresponding post in a staff (at least in a brigade staff), meaning im Generalstabsdienst (in general staff service).
 Having completed this course, the minimum rank those officers achieve is usually Oberst (colonel).
 The Generalstabslehrgang is a necessary requirement for the promotion to a General's rank.

 Notable cases

 Officers of the medical service

 Officers of the medical service of the Bundeswehr are non-line officers in the special careers of the medical, dental, veterinary and pharmacy branches.
-Medical service officer have rank titles that are different from line-officers and with slight differences between branches, e.g. a medical officer holding a rank equivalent to Hauptmann is called Stabsarzt, a dental officer Stabszahnarzt, a veterinary officer Stabsveterinär and a pharmacy officer Stabsapotheker.
+Medical service officer have rank titles that are different from line-officers and with slight differences between branches, e.g. a medical officer holding a rank equivalent to Hauptmann is called Stabsarzt, a veterinary officer Stabsveterinär and a pharmacy officer Stabsapotheker.